NewTec-GmbH/ZumoComSystem/README.md

 - Default AP SSID: “ComPlatform_xxxxxxxxx”
 - Default AP Password: “21091986”
 - Default AP IP Address: 192.168.4.1
-- Web Interface: https://`<IP Address>`/index.html or  https://complatform/index.html
+- Web Interface: https://`<IP Address>`/index.html or http://complatform/index.html

-:warning: Make sure to use HTTPS (Port 443), as the ZumoComSystem does **not** provide an HTTP (Port 80) connection.

-:key: As the CA Root Certificate is self-signed by the ZumoComSystem, modern browsers flag this as an unsafe website.
-This is a normal/expected behaviour and can be ignored.

 :key: In Debug Mode, the IP Address of the ZumoComSystem is logged to the serial monitor.
+In Release Mode, you can find your device through in your network router or user Network Scanner.

 ---
 # User Interface